Thursday, 19 December 2024

 Netflix plans a price hike in several global markets post-Hollywood strike, with other streaming giants adjusting to new industry dynamics.

-Netflix is reportedly laying down plans to change the pricing of its streaming service once more, following the trail of the Hollywood actors’ strike resolution, as indicated by a narrative from The Wall Street Journal.
+Netflix is reportedly laying down plans to change the pricing of its service once more, following the trail of the Hollywood actors’ strike resolution, as indicated by a narrative from The Wall Street Journal.
 This price increase is anticipated to roll out a few months after the said strike’s cessation, which is foreseen to materialise in the ensuing weeks.

 Pricing changes across the globe